-Case Study: Sponsored Coaching Engagement Sponsored coaching is where your sponsor (typically your leader/manager) is involved to the coaching engagement.
-This creates a triangulation of you, your sponsor, and me (as your coach) and enables alignment of the coaching process with organisational goals.
+Sponsored coaching is where your sponsor (typically your leader/manager) is involved in the coaching engagement.
+This allows open sharing between you, your sponsor, and me (as your coach) and enables alignment of the coaching process with organisational goals.
 It also makes the impact of coaching more visible and impactful.
-Who Read More
+Who I worked with: This was Read More

 While coaching is often funded by your employer, it can also be self-funded.
 You might decide to do this if you are planning a transition, at a career crossroads, or want to consider roles beyond your current employer.
-Read More
+Who I worked with: This was a 5 hour self-funded coaching engagement, spanning a period of 6 Read More

 When it comes to running workshops, I adopt a highly experiential approach.
 In every workshop there will be sharing of relevant tools & strategies and the opportunity for participants to reflect on and apply the new learning to a real-life challenge they are experiencing.
-Read More
+I run full-day workshops on a variety of topics, such as Read More

-In a long-term coaching partnership I work together with the client to deliver a range of coaching services.
+In a long-term coaching partnership I work together with the client to deliver a range of coaching and leadership development services.
 These services are to support the team, to maximise potential and contribute to ongoing development.
-Read More
+Who I worked with: Glenunga International High School, Adelaide, South Australia: in 2020-2025.
+The challenge: The original challenge was Read More

 Coaching Accreditation with the AC